 Dear Hemlock, you read my mind….I’m looking for that place!

 It’s funny about timing because I spent all last night thinking about how great the good ole days were.
 How sweet things were when I was younger.
 How I want that for Boo.
 How I wish we could just disconnect more often.
 Places like the Hemlock Inn are places that we should want to thrive….small town, family run, home cooked meals….I just don’t know that people remember how special places like this are.

 The Inn is still running the way I remember it.
 There are no TVs, phones or Internet at the Hemlock.
 Large, home-cooked breakfasts and dinners are served family style at large tables with lazy susans (I remember those lazy susans!)
 And I love that everyone stands around the tables until the blessing is said….and all the guests sit at the same time.

 Even the box lunches are exactly as my Aunt Sharon described on the phone to me this evening…every detail:

 The lunch includes a pimento cheese sandwich (or peanut butter and jelly), two ham biscuits, hard boiled egg, apple, and two homemade cookies, plus napkin and salt.

-Anyway, I know that I was meant to stumble upon the Hemlock Inn memory tonight.
+Anyway, I know that I was meant to stumble upon the this memory tonight.
 Maybe some of you will call and make a reservation and see it for yourself.
 Take your families.
 Disconnect.
-Hold hands at the family table and count your blessings.
+Hold hands at the family table and count your blessing.